 One area of that deserves more attention concerns work on at least two areas where transparency can be enhanced: R&D costs, and drug prices.

-In a January 16, 2018 speech by the Commissioner of the US FDA, tiled “Fostering Transparency to Improve Public Health,” Dr. Scott Gottlieb, said,
+In a January 16, 2018 speech by the Commissioner of the US FDA, titled “Fostering Transparency to Improve Public Health,” Dr. Scott Gottlieb, said,

 “Transparency can be a powerful tool for innovation.”